 How's your teak looking?
 If it's a bit tired and sad you really can't beat teak oil for giving hard wood a lovely future-proof lustre.
 Why not read our blog post about keeping exterior furniture in the best possible nick?

 Preparation of wooden surfaces

-As with any DIY job, the key to success is preparation, this also applies to the application of teak oil to exterior wood finishes.
-For new wood, we recommend that any dirt and grease is removed from the surface with a de-greasing agent such as a good quality white spirit.
-For older / weathered wood, we recommend that the wood is first sanded to a smooth finish; this is to ensure that any dirt, dust or any other build up surface impurities is removed prior to the application of the teak oil.
+As with any DIY job, the key to success is preparation, this also applies to the application of teak oil on interior and exterior wooden surfaces.
+For new wood, we recommend that traces of dirt and grease are removed with a good quality white spirit.
+For older / weathered wood, we recommend that the wood is first lightly sanded to a smooth finish; to ensure that any dirt, dust or other surface impurities are removed prior to application.

-Teak wood oil in itself may not provide total protection and can be used with a quality wood preserver to offer the best possible protection from weathering.
 For best results on old or tired outdoor furniture, sand the surface back to bare wood then apply a quality wood preserver.
-The wood preserver should be allowed to fully dry before applying the teak oil, at least 3 coats of furniture teak oil should be applied to offer the best protection and provide the best teak finish.
+The wood preserver should be allowed to dry for at least 24 hours before applying the oil.
+Apply 3 coats of furniture teak oil and remove any excess with a lint free cloth to offer the best protection and provide the best teak finish.

 Application of teak oil finish

 Teak Oil is easily applied with a cloth such as t-shirt material or it can be applied with a velour roller.
 It is also a very easy product to apply with a spray gun.
 Apply a medium coat and after 5 minutes wipe away the excess oil with a rag.
 Subsequent coats are best applied thinly.
 To avoid extended drying times always make sure that coats are fully dry before applying more top coats.